WouterKlein/plant-humanities/docs/cinnamon/README.md

 [^ref5]: J. Innes Miller, _The Spice Trade of the Roman Empire, 29 B.C. to A.D.
 641_ (Oxford: Clarendon Press 1969).
 The Spice Route thesis was embraced by Lionel Casson, _Ancient Trade and Society_ (Detroit: Wayne State University Press 1984) 225-246; and by John M. Riddle, _Dioscorides on Pharmacy and Medicine_.
 Forew. by J. Scarborough (Austin: University of Texas Press 1985) 98-104.
 It was refuted by Manfred G. Raschke, “New Studies in Roman Commerce with the East”, in: H. Temporini (ed.), _Aufstieg und Niedergang der Römischen Welt: Geschichte und Kultur Roms in der neueren Forschung, II Principat / Rise and Fall of the Roman World: History and Culture of Rome in Recent Research, 2nd Principat_ (Berlin and New York: Walter de Gruyter 1978), vol. 9, part 2, 604-1361; and by Patricia Crone, _Meccan Trade and the Rise of Islam_ (Princeton (NJ): Princeton University Press 1987) 37.

-[^ref6]: George B. Griffenhagen, “The Materia Medica of Christopher Columbus”, _Pharmacy in History_, 34:3 (1992) 131-145, there 133; and Francisco Guerra, "Drugs from the Indies and the Political Economy of the Sixteenth Century", in: N. Florkin (ed.), _Materia Medica in the XVIth Century: Proceedings of a Symposium of the International Academy of the History of Medicine Held at the University of Basel, 7th Sept.
+[^ref6]: George B. Griffenhagen, “The Materia Medica of Christopher Columbus”, _Pharmacy in History_, 34:3 (1992) 131-145, there 133; and Francisco Guerra, “Drugs from the Indies and the Political Economy of the Sixteenth Century”, in: N. Florkin (ed.), _Materia Medica in the XVIth Century: Proceedings of a Symposium of the International Academy of the History of Medicine Held at the University of Basel, 7th Sept.
 1964_.
 Analecta Medico-Historica 1 (Oxford: Pergamon Press 1964) 29-54.

-[^ref7]: Barbara Zając, "Roman Coinage in the Arabia Region during the Reign of Trajan (98-117 CE)", in: Łukasz Miszk and Maciej Wacławik (eds.), _The Land of Fertility II: The Southeast Mediterranean from the Bronze Age_ (Newcastle upon Tyne: Cambridge Scholars Publishing 2017) 9-106, there 99-101.
+[^ref7]: Barbara Zając, “Roman Coinage in the Arabia Region during the Reign of Trajan (98-117 CE)”, in: Łukasz Miszk and Maciej Wacławik (eds.), _The Land of Fertility II: The Southeast Mediterranean from the Bronze Age_ (Newcastle upon Tyne: Cambridge Scholars Publishing 2017) 9-106, there 99-101.

-[^ref8]: Zoltán Biedermann, "The Matrioshka Principle and How It Was Overcome: Portuguese and Habsburgs Imperial Attitudes in Sri Lanka and the Responses of the Rulers of Kotte (1506-1598)", _Journal of Early Modern History_, 13:4 (2009) 265-310.
+[^ref8]: Zoltán Biedermann, “The Matrioshka Principle and How It Was Overcome: Portuguese and Habsburgs Imperial Attitudes in Sri Lanka and the Responses of the Rulers of Kotte (1506-1598)”, _Journal of Early Modern History_, 13:4 (2009) 265-310.

 [^ref9]: Lodewijk Wagenaar, _Cinnamon & Elephants: Sri Lanka and The Netherlands from 1600_.
 Transl. by Steve Green and Michael Blass (Amsterdam: Rijksmuseum / Nijmegen: Vantilt Publishers 2016) 149-157.